How local services are affected by the coronavirus pandemic

 Our health and adult social care services department have been working in partnership with care providers across the borough to ensure that relevant steps are being taken to minimise the risks of the virus for both staff and residents.

-From 12 April, Youth Centres and Children’s Centres across the borough will offer scheduled drop-in sessions and activities, both indoors and outdoors.
+Youth Centres and Children's Centres across the borough will offer scheduled drop-in sessions and activities, both indoors and outdoors.

-Our day centres reopened on 8 March.
+Our day centres are open.

 The Civic Centre is currently open for limited services only.
 You can book a face-to-face appointment only where enquiries cannot be resolved online or by phone.
 Go to: www.richmond.gov.uk or call 020 8891 1411.